 In the modern era, a college degree is a necessary element to building a successful and prosperous future.
 You’ve heard this before; in fact, it might begin to sound cliché and overbearing.
 But those who want to excel after their military service need to understand the realities of the job market and combine their developed skill set with a forward-thinking mindset—and a college degree is the right choice for many veterans.

 One of the most daunting barriers to an education is the cost; many people spend decades paying back student loans, and lower-paying careers make it difficult to recoup the monetary value of a college education.
 But military veterans are eligible for a number of financial assistance programs, notably the G.I.
 Bill, which provides full tuition and fees for in-state students and up to $18,077.50 for tuition and fees at private or foreign schools (and that’s going up to $19,198.31 for the 2014 school year).
 You are also eligible for a monthly housing allowance and a stipend for books and supplies.
 There’s even a $500 relocation payment available for veterans from highly rural areas (six people or less per square mile).
 Learn about the various G.I.
-Bills available for different types of education programs here, and read about just some of the countless scholarship programs available to veterans here.
+Bills available for different types of education programs here.

 Since 2001, colleges have been doing more to accommodate the needs of veterans and active-duty service members, including the establishment of new programs and services designed for military personnel.
 According to a 2012 study by the American Council on Education (ACE), “Almost all campuses that have services for veterans and service members offer some type of academic support or student service designed specifically for these students.
 Aside from U.S. Department of Veterans Affairs (VA) education benefits counseling, the most frequently cited services were financial aid/tuition assistance counseling (67 percent) and special campus social and/or cultural events (66 percent).”